Healthy Homes Assessment Havelock North Central

 Insulation Havelock North Central

-Insulation requirements to meet the R-values for your area
+Insulation requirements to meet the R-values that are appropriate for your region.

-• Zone 1 - Auckland & Northland - ceiling R 2.9 Underfloor R 1.3
+• Zone 1 - Auckland & Northland Ceiling R 2.9, underfloor R 1.3

-• Zone 2 – all area of North Island except Taupo and the Central Plateau – ceiling R 2.9 and floor R 1.3
+• Zone 2 – the rest of North Island except Taupo and the Central Plateau – ceiling R 2.9 and floor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3, underfloor R 1.3
+• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 and underfloor R 1.3

 Havelock North Central Moisture Ingress & Drainage

-Check out the complete details of this Healthy Homes moisture ingress and drainage standard.
+See the full details of this Healthy Homes moisture ingress and drainage standard.

 moisture ingress and drainage inspection